August 23, 2018

-If pharmacy distributors won’t give you a pedigree, or they aren’t an Authorized Distributor of Record, don’t do business with them.
+If pharmaceutical distributors won’t give you a pedigree, or they aren’t an Authorized Distributor of Record, don’t do business with them.
 If something doesn’t quite add up, avoid them.

 The law is being implemented gradually through 2023.
-But pharmacy distributors must already comply with many DSCSA regulations and continue to do so until the law is fully in place.
+But pharmaceutical suppliers must already comply with many DSCSA regulations and continue to do so until the law is fully in place.

 Check into the distributors DSCSA requirements to make sure they’re compliant.

 The last thing you want is to get a shipment you’ve been waiting for only to find that it’s not what you ordered.